 The non-shortcut way on Windows is called Snipping Tool.
 This is a small app only for screenshots: click New to capture one of your windows, then save your capture as an image or use the Edit menu to copy it into the clipboard.

-If your operating system doesn’t do full page screenshots, can the internet do it for you?
-Yes it can!
-There are many services out there that take full page captures from websites: you type in the URL, the service returns an image.
+There are many services out there that take full page screenshots from websites: you simply type in the URL and the service returns an image.

-If you’re using Firefox, there’s some functionality to take a full page screenshot without installing additional software, although it’s hidden in the developer tools.
-First you need to enable the functionality: open the Toolbox by pressing Ctrl + Shift + I on Windows, or Cmd + Opt + I on Mac.
+First, you need to enable the functionality: open the Toolbox by pressing Ctrl + Shift + I on Windows, or Cmd + Opt + I on Mac.
 Next, open the Toolbox Options by clicking the small cogwheel, and check the option “Take a full page screenshot”.
-From that moment on you will find a small camera icon in your Toolbox’s menu bar, that captures complete websites in your Firefox browser.
+Then you will find a small camera icon in your Toolbox’s menu bar, that captures complete websites – when viewing them on Firefox.

-To actually capture a screenshot, you need to open the Toolbox (see the shortcuts above), click the camera symbol, and then find the resulting image in your Downloads folder.
-A quite cumbersome process, but for some websites it seems to offer very good results.
+To actually capture a screenshot, you need to open the Toolbox, click the camera symbol, and then find the resulting image in your Downloads folder.
+It’s quite a cumbersome process, but for some websites it offers a very good output.

-Capturing a page is easy: click the “Take a Web Note” button in your browser’s menu bar, and the browser bar switches in a mode with pens for annotation, as well as a Clip tool.
+To capture an entire page, simply click the “Take a Web Note” button in your browser’s menu, and the browser bar switches to a mode with pens for annotation, as well as a Clip tool.
 Select the Clip tool and drag on your screen to define a region to copy.

-If you select your region from the top left corner and then move your mouse to the bottom of your browser window, the page scrolls down and lets you create a region of the entire page.
-Releasing the mouse button automatically copies your capture into the clipboard, and you can paste it into other apps with Cmd + V.
+If you select your region from the top left corner and then move your mouse to the bottom of your browser window, the page scrolls down and lets you capture the entire page.
+Releasing the mouse button automatically copies your capture onto the clipboard.

 Other than Firefox and Edge, Google’s Chrome browser doesn’t offer any screenshot support by itself.
 Instead, it allows companies and developers to deliver such add-ons via its Web Store.